-Action-Packed Holiday | Rhodes to Rhodes Itinerary

 Day 7 | Polyaigos / Kimolos (25nm)

 Arrive in Polyaigos/Kimolos.
 These islands are close to one another, so you and your Captain can choose where to spend the day.
-Uninhabited Polýaigos, part of the community of Kimolos, would be a quieter option.
+Polýaigos, part of the community of Kimolos, would be a quieter option.
 Moreover, Kimolos offers a lot of sightseeing options in your itinerary.

 Kimolos’ silvery-grey rocks stand in beautiful contrast to the azure sea surrounding this lovely island.
-Chorio is the main town.
-Chorio’s homes are covered with the typical Greek island whitewash, domed roofs, and bright blue doors.
+Chorio is the island’s main town.
+Remarkably, the typical Greek island whitewash, domed roofs, and bright blue doors adorn Chorio’s homes.

 Polyaigos and Kimolos places to see and things to do:

 - Churches: There are over 80 small churches in Chorio to explore.

-- Archaeological Museum, which showcases the history of Kimolos.
+- The Museum: It showcases the history of Kimolos.

-- Folk and Maritime Museum.
-The museum has a wide array of cultural artifacts related to the heritage and history of Kimolos.
+- Folk and Maritime Museum: It has a wide array of cultural artifacts related to the heritage and history of Kimolos.

-- The port town of Psathi.
-It has a tiny beach to the right of the port.
-You can swim and relax in the sun, visit the small souvenir shops near the port, or have coffee and drinks at the little tavernas.
+- The port town of Psathi: It has a tiny beach to the right of the port.

-- Goupa is located near Psathi.
-It is a small fishing port on the coast below Chorio, where there are excellent fishing and snorkeling.
+- Goupa near Psathi: It is a small fishing port on the coast below Chorio.
+While there, you’ll find excellent fishing and snorkeling spots.

 Day 8 | Ios (33nm)

 - Visit Homer’s Tomb.

-- Hiking one of ten trails that criss-cross the island
+- Hike one of 10 trails that crisscross the island.

-- Meeting people from all over the world on a bar crawl.
-There are six bars on the island, and this tour takes you to them.
+- Meet people from other countries on a bar crawl.
+The island has six bars, and this tour takes you to them.

-- Hitting the beach.
+- Visit the beach.
 Some of the most stunning beaches are on Ios.
-Mylopotas Beach, the most popular beach in Ios, regularly ranks in polls as one of the “Top 10 Beaches in Europe”.
+Certainly worth visiting is Mylopotas Beach.
+This famous beach in Ios regularly ranks in polls as one of the “Top 10 Beaches in Europe.”

 Day 9 | Amorgos (35nm)

-Clear blue waters, mysterious caves, scenic landscapes, and secluded beaches.
-All come together to create Amorgos, a true gem of the Cyclades in your Rhodes to Rhodes itinerary.
+The island has clear blue waters, mysterious caves, scenic landscapes, and secluded beaches.
+Amorgos is a true gem of the Cyclades in your Rhodes to Rhodes itinerary.

-The Monastery of Hozoviotissa is a must-see.
-This whitewashed beauty is perched 300 meters above the sea on a cliffside.
+In particular, the Monastery of Hozoviotissa is a must-see.
+This whitewashed beauty rises 300 meters above the sea on a cliffside.
 It overlooks the Aegean Sea and offers breathtaking views to the east.

 - Agia Anna Beach